Matheus2212/php-cache-class/README.md

 # php-cache-class

 This class is responsible to do simple caching on websites.
+It gets all HTML output and store it in an .html file on the provided folder.

 ---

-### init
+### Cache::init()

 This method must be called at the start of the file.
-It will prepare everything for the caching
+It will prepare everything for caching

-### end
+### Cache::end()

-This method shaw be called at the end of the file.
+This method shall be called at the end of the file.
 It is responsible to get the result of page rendering for the caching

-### clear
+### Cache::clear($path) $path = string

 Clear the cache for the given path